 And even if you’re only in Stockholm for a few days, exploring the archipelago will guarantee you a rewarding experience.
 Stockholm’s archipelago consists of more than 30,000 idyllic islands that offer endless opportunities for hiking, sailing and kayak tours, swimming, barbecues and camping with stunning views of the Baltic Sea.
 Many of the islands can easily be reached via public ferries, making them perfect for day trips and as a getaway destination to take a break from the hustle and bustle in Stockholm’s city centre.

-Discover Stockholm from a different perspective with a SUP (stand up paddle) until late into the evening during summer time and go on one of the perhaps most enjoyable excursions in the city.
-At Stockholm SUP, you can either buy or rent a SUP or even attend SUP yoga events.
+Discover Stockholm from a different perspective with a SUP (stand up paddle) tour, available until late into the evening during summer time and go on one of the perhaps most enjoyable excursions in the city.
+At Stockholm SUP, you can go on a guided tour, rent a SUP to discover the experience at your own pace or even attend SUP yoga class.

 Don’t worry if you don’t know how to paddle, you will receive a brief introduction from the staff.
 Paddling SUP in the Swedish capital is the perfect opportunity to get out on the water or get some refreshing exercise, SUP is for everyone.